 About the power of art in advertising and marketing

 „I go up a staircase in the dark, wanted to take the last step, but because I am already at the top, there is no one left, and I step into the void.
 It's such a strange feeling that you get then.
 Our expectation is disrupted.“ This is what the artist Bruce Nauman said in an interview with the German online magazine "Zeit online" in 2004, describing, probably without knowing it, a so-called "insight" into the world of marketing - an everyday moment that completely occupies and surprises you for a fraction of a second, and at the same time triggers a kind of "aha effect" and the need to quickly grasp how this could have happened, in other words the context of this "step into the void".
 When someone manages to surprise us in this way with an advertisement, we feel in a way "caught".

 To draw attention to a topic in an advertising way and at the same time by doing so leading the viewer to deeper thoughts is an approach that successful marketing strives for: With a so-called "planning", a so-called "insight" is to be created, an extraordinary brand moment, which stimulates (potential) customers to deal with what they have experienced through insight and enlightenment.
 In my opinion, art can be a game changer, because it has the power to create such moments.
 But how can art be used in advertising?
 How should exciting advertising be designed and how can artists design advertising without being instrumentalized?

 Let's get back to Bruce Nauman.
-His approach as an artist inspires me in creating exceptional marketing content with art in strategy®...
+His approach as an artist inspires me, Katharina Arimont, the founder of art in strategy® in creating exceptional marketing content...

 The artist as a luminous source that brings truths to light